 The Canary Islands are a gift for nature lovers – particularly when it comes to dolphin and whale watching.

 El Hierro, Lanzarote, La Gomera, and Tenerife are among the best islands for dolphin and whale watching.
 Though, Tenerife’s southwest coast is particularly popular for the protected marine strip Teno-Rasca.
-Up to 22 different types of whales and dolphins have been spotted here – and pods of pilot whales and bottlenose dolphins live here all year round.
+Up to 22 different types of whales and dolphins have been spotted here – and pods of pilot whales and bottlenose dolphins live here year-round.

 Most dolphin and whale watching tours last roughly three hours and operators can be found in the majority of harbours.